The History of Stourport Swifts

 The 1993-94 season was another successful season which saw the club finish runners-up in the Premier Division and pull off another cup double, again winning the Worcester Senior Urn as well as the Worcester Infirmary Cup, beating Bromsgrove Rovers on both occasions.

 Despite finishing runners-up in the Premier Division, they failed to be elected to the newly formed Midland Football Alliance.

 In 1994-95 Swifts finished in 3rd place and successfully defended the Worcester Senior Urn for the 3rd year running and the Worcester Infirmary Cup for the 2nd year running.

 1995-96 saw them finish in 5th place in the league and retain the Worcester Infirmary Cup.

 In 1996-97 they again finished runners-up in the West Midlands League Premier Division but a year later after finishing runners-up for the 3rd time, they were promoted to the Midland Football Alliance and also added the Worcester Senior Urn and Worcester Infirmary Cup.

-The Swifts played at their highest ever level in the Southern League.
-Their best ever finish has been 8th in their first campaign and have since finished 17th, 18th, 14th, 20th, 22nd, 17th, 16th, 17th and 17th over time.
+This won the Swifts promotion to their highest ever level in the Southern League.
+Their best ever finish has been 8th in their first campaign and have since finished 17th, 18th, 14th, 20th, 22nd, 17th, 16th, 17th and 17th over the following ten years.